ckeditor/ckeditor5/packages/ckeditor5-list/docs/features/lists.md

 # Lists

-The {@link module:list/list~List list} feature lets you create ordered (numbered) and unordered (bulleted) lists.
+The lists feature lets you create ordered (numbered) and unordered (bulleted) lists.
 This allows for better structuring and presenting specific content such as enumerating elements, creating tables of content or {@link features/todo-lists to-do lists}.

 Lists are useful when you want to emphasize selected information, highlight a series of steps, enumerate items of a collection.
 They draw the reader's attention and, just like {@link features/block-quote block quotes} or {@link features/indent indentation}, give the text a structure and breathing room.
 They help visually separate passages for a better reading experience and make skimming for information easier.

 You may find additional interesting details and examples in the [Lists in CKEditor 5](https://ckeditor.com/blog/Feature-of-the-month-Lists-in-CKEditor-5/) blog post after reading this guide.

 <info-box info>
+	There are currently two plugins dealing with lists in CKEditor 5 at the moment: the original lists feature and the newly introduced document lists feature.

-	This feature is enabled by default in all {@link installation/advanced/predefined-builds predefined builds}.
+	The lists feature is enabled by default in all {@link installation/advanced/predefined-builds predefined builds}.

+	If you wish to switch to the document list feature, you need to [install it](#installation) by hand.
 </info-box>

 {@snippet features/lists-source}

 ## Ordered and unordered lists

+The {@link module:list/list~List list} feature lets you create ordered (numbered) and unordered (bulleted) lists.

 An unordered (bulleted) list can represent items where the order is not important, for example, a list of ingredients required for preparing a dish or a drink.